 VPN Unlimited Price and “lifetime subscription”

-Like many VPN services, VPN Unlimited is a cheap VPN service with affordable prices:
+Like many VPN services, VPN Unlimited is a cheap VPN service with reasonable prices:

 You can see that they are offering a “lifetime” subscription plan for about $200.
-As discussed in the VPN scams guide, the “lifetime” subscription is not the lifetime of the user, but instead the lifetime of the VPN provider – however long it manages to stay in business.
-There have been various cases of “lifetime” VPN services closing shop and running with the money, or converting all “lifetime” accounts to recurring subscriptions after a few years.
+As we discussed regarding various VPN scams, the “lifetime” subscription is not the lifetime of the user, but instead the lifetime of the VPN provider – however long it manages to stay in business.
+There have been numerous cases of “lifetime” VPNs closing shop and running with the money, or converting all “lifetime” accounts to recurring subscriptions after a few years.

 Payment options: VPN Unlimited offers a nice variety of payment options, including all major credit cards, PayPal, Amazon, Bitcoin, and also gift cards.